How do I become a professionally accredited or registered nutritionist?

 Who can call themselves a nutritionist?

 In Australia there is currently no control or regulation over who can call themselves a nutritionist.
-This makes selecting an appropriate professional training course very difficult as course providers can promise that they will accredit you to work as a nutritionist, when in reality, you could actually already call yourself a nutritionist without undertaking any study in nutrition at all.
+This makes selecting an appropriate professional training course confusing as some course providers promise that they will accredit you to work as a nutritionist, when in reality, you could actually already call yourself a nutritionist without undertaking any study in nutrition at all.
 This is however slowly changing, with both the Nutrition Society of Australia (www.nsa.asn.au) and the Dietitians Association of Australia (www.daa.asn.au) establishing guidelines for registration of nutritionists.
 Professional training in nutrition routinely involves a comprehensive program of tertiary studies and takes a number of years of full time study to complete and is likely to cost more than AU $30,000 (government fee loans can apply).

 Accreditation and registration guidelines for nutritionists and dietitians in Australia